Cleckheaton Health CentreGreensideCleckheatonW Yorkshire, BD19 5APTel: 01274 399505

 Find us on Facebook

-The practice closes regularly to enable the practice team to train together - this is usually on a Tuesday afternoon - please click on the links below to check the dates.
+The practice closes every 3rd Tuesday afternoon of the month to enable the practice team to train together - please click on the links below to check the dates.

 Most of the care for pregnant women takes place in the surgery with the Community Midwives and GP’s seeing mothers-to-be regularly.
 Most women will go to the hospital once or twice during their pregnancy.
 If you agree, it will usually be arranged for you to have your baby in hospital.